-As of December 31, 2022, the Board consists of seven directors.
+As of December 31, 2024, the Board consists of seven directors.
 All directors were elected or appointed to serve until the next annual meeting of shareholders of the Corporation, subject to earlier resignation or removal.
 The following table sets forth the name, province or state and country of residence, position(s) held with the Corporation, principal occupation, period of directorship with the Corporation and shareholdings of each of the directors and executive officers of the Corporation.

-Name, Province/State and country of residence Position(s) held with the Corporation Principal occupation Director since Number of voting securities owned or controlled or directed (1) Percentage of issued and outstanding voting securities (1) Ronald Dewhurst (2) Victoria, Australia Chairman of the Board Corporate Director 2017 -% Sharon Ranson (3)(4) Ontario, Canada Director President of The Ranson Group Inc. (executive coaching and consulting services firm) 2014 5,000 0.02% Graham Birch (3)(4) Dorset, England Director Corporate Director 2019 -% Arthur Richards Rule IV California, United States Director President and CEO, Rule Advisors LLC (financial advisory firm) 2011 2,680,067 10.33% Barbara Connolly Keady (2)(4) Connecticut, United States Director Director of Marketing Ceres Partners LP (asset manager focused on US farmland) 2021 -% Catherine Raw (2)(3) Hertfordshire, England Director Managing Director of SSE Thermal (power generation and energy storage activities) 2022 -% Whitney George Connecticut, United States CEO and Director CEO of the Corporation, Chairman of Sprott USA 2022 1,326,003 5.07% Peter Grosskopf (5) Ontario, Canada Senior Managing Partner CEO of Sprott Capital Partners, Advisor to Private Strategies N/A 440,198 1.70% Kevin Hibbert (6) Ontario, Canada Chief Financial Officer and Senior Managing Partner CFO and Co-Head, Enterprise Shared Services N/A 144,815 0.56% Arthur Einav (7) Ontario, Canada General Counsel, Corporate Secretary and Senior Managing Partner General Counsel, Co-Head, Enterprise Shared Services N/A 235,000 0.91% John Ciampaglia (8) Ontario, Canada Senior Managing Partner CEO of SAM N/A 200,028 0.77% Edward Coyne Connecticut, United States Senior Managing Partner Head of Global Sales, Sprott Inc. N/A 10,000 0.04% Greg Caione Connecticut, United States Senior Managing Partner Managing Partner, Private Strategies N/A 17,239 0.07%
+Name, Province/State and country of residence Position(s) held with the Corporation Principal occupation Director since Number of voting securities owned or controlled or directed (1) Percentage of issued and outstanding voting securities (1) Ronald Dewhurst (2) Victoria, Australia Chairman of the Board Corporate Director 2017 -% Graham Birch (3) Dorset, England Director Corporate Director 2019 % Barbara Connolly Keady (3)(4) Connecticut, United States Director Director of Marketing Ceres Partners LP (asset manager focused on US farmland) 2021 -% Catherine Raw (2) Victoria, Australia Director Chief Development Officer BHP 2022 -% Judith O'Connell (2)(4) Vermont, United States Director Managing Partner and CEO Champlain Investments 2023 -% Dinaz Dadyburjor (3)(4) Ontario, Canada Director Corporate Director 2024 -% Whitney George Connecticut, United States CEO and Director CEO of the Corporation, Chairman of Sprott USA 2022 1,433,030 5.55% Kevin Hibbert (5) Ontario, Canada Chief Financial Officer and Senior Managing Partner CFO and Co-Head, Enterprise Shared Services N/A 55,893 0.22% Arthur Einav (6) Ontario, Canada General Counsel, Corporate Secretary and Senior Managing Partner General Counsel, Co-Head, Enterprise Shared Services N/A 205,000 0.79% John Ciampaglia (7) Ontario, Canada Senior Managing Partner CEO of SAM N/A 126,750 0.49% Edward Coyne Florida, United States Senior Managing Partner Head of Global Sales, Sprott Inc. N/A 10,000 0.04% Greg Caione Connecticut, United States Senior Managing Partner Managing Partner, Private Strategies N/A 17,239 0.07% Heather MacLeod Connecticut, United States Senior Managing Partner Chief Marketing Officer N/A 2,931 0.01% Varinder Bhathal (8) Ontario, Canada Managing Partner Chief Controller N/A 121,733 0.47%

-Notes:
+Notes

-(1) The information as to the number of Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, by the directors and executive officers, not being within the knowledge of the Corporation, has been obtained from the System for Electronic Disclosure by Insiders.

-(2) Member of the Compensation Committee.

-(3) Member of the Audit and Risk Management Committee.

-(4) Member of the Governance, Sustainability and Nominating Committee.

-^{(5) 262,742} of the 440,198 Common Shares of Mr. Grosskopf's Common Shares were granted under the EPSP.
-90,450 of the 262,742 Common Shares granted under the EPSP have not vested.

-(6) All of Mr. Hibbert's 144,815 Common Shares were granted under the EPSP.
-90,450 of the 144,815 Common Shares granted under the EPSP have not vested.

-(7) All of Mr. Einav's 235,000 Common Shares were granted under the EPSP.
-90,450 of the 235,000 Common Shares granted under the EPSP have not vested.
+- (1) The information as to the number of Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, by the directors and executive officers, not being within the knowledge of the Corporation, has been obtained from the System for Electronic Disclosure by Insiders. - (2) Member of the Compensation Committee. - (3) Member of the Audit and Risk Management Committee. - (4) Member of the Governance, Sustainability and Nominating Committee. - (5) All of Mr. Hibbert's 55,893 Common Shares were granted under the EPSP and have vested. - (6) All of Mr. Einav's 205,000 Common Shares were granted under the EPSP and have vested. - (7) All of Mr. Ciampaglia's 126,750 Common Shares were granted under the EPSP and have vested. - (8) All of Ms. Bhathal's 121,733 Common Shares were granted under the EPSP and have vested.

-(8) All of Mr. Ciampaglia's 200,028 Common Shares were granted under the EPSP.
-90,450 of the 200,028 Common Shares granted under the EPSP have not vested.

-Each of the foregoing individuals have been engaged in the principal occupation set forth opposite his or her name during the past five years or in a similar capacity with a predecessor organization except for: (i) Whitney George, who prior to January 2019 served as Senior Portfolio Manager of Sprott U.S. and prior to June 2022 served as President of the Corporation; (ii) John Ciampaglia, who, prior to March 2018 served as Executive Vice-President, Corporate Development of the Corporation; (iii) Mr. Rule, who, prior to March 2021 served as President and CEO of Sprott USA; and (iv) Mr. Grosskopf, who, prior to June 2022, served as CEO of the Corporation.
+Each of the foregoing individuals have been engaged in the principal occupation set forth opposite his or her name during the past five years or in a similar capacity except for: (i) Whitney George, who previously served as President of the Corporation and prior to that was Senior Portfolio Manager of Sprott U.S.; (ii) Greg Caione, who previously served as Managing Partner, Sprott Resource Lending Corporation; (iii) Heather MacLeod, who previously served as Vice President, Marketing, Sprott Inc.; and (iv) Varinder Bhathal, who previously served as Managing Director, Finance and Investment Operations, Sprott Inc.